terraform-aws-modules/meta/README.md

 ### Manage files in all repositories (not supported):

-Currently it is not well implemented here yet.
+Currently, it is not well implemented still.
 Due to a large amount of API calls to GitHub and inability of terragrunt to limit execution to a single process.

     $ cd github/repositories
-    $ terragrunt plan-all    # <- it is a good idea to see changes :)
+    $ terragrunt run-all plan    # <- it is a good idea to see changes :)
-    $ terragrunt apply-all
+    $ terragrunt run-all apply

+There is a simple script to run commands in a loop - `scripts/update_repo_files.sh`.

 ## Ideas for later